Health Department Leadership

 • Radiation Control

 The Division of Health Promotion interacts with the community by providing cancer screening, health education, and outreach programs.
 Registered Nurses, Health Educators, Coordinators of Special Programs, and Outreach Workers educate and encourage Cecil County residents to practice behavioral changes that prevent disease and help promote healthy lifestyles.
-Preschoolers to senior citizens enjoy an extensive range of services and programs including health education, diabetes support, and prevention programs, colorectal, breast, and cervical cancer screening outreach, self-management programs, free stop-smoking programs, and Nicotine Replacement Program/Chantix® Services programs.
-Mini-grants are also available to community groups in the area for tobacco use prevention.
+Preschoolers to senior citizens enjoy extensive services and programs, including health education, diabetes support and prevention programs, colorectal, breast, and cervical cancer screening outreach, self-management programs, free stop-smoking programs, and Nicotine Replacement Program/Chantix® Services programs.
+Mini-grants are also available to community groups for tobacco use prevention.
 Staff assists the Healthy Lifestyles, Cancer, and Tobacco Task Forces to develop and implement strategies that address health-related issues identified in the Community Health Improvement Plan to improve overall health in the community.
 Staff provides information and educational materials on health topics upon request from the community.

 Services provided: